cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 During the service execution stage, services can result in three kinds of outcomes.
 These outcomes should be represented by a corresponding instance of a `ContractLifecycleEvent` with the following labels (`rdfs:label`) and descriptions (`rdfs:comment`).
 In representing the upcoming events, a regular schedule is also associated with the service delivery event, which denotes the scheduled days, time slots, and total occurrences.

-1. Delivery of the requested service: `Service Delivery Event`
+1. `Service Delivery Event`: Delivery of the requested service
-2. A requested service that has been terminated either by the service provider or the client: `Terminated Service Event`
+2. `Terminated Service Event`: A requested service that has been terminated either by the service provider or the client
-3. A requested service that fails to be delivered to the client: `Missed Service Event`
+3. `Missed Service Event`: A requested service that fails to be delivered to the client

 Multiple occurrences of each event can be instantiated with the `ContractLifecycleEventOccurrence` concept, which must be assigned a specific date time and location.
 These occurrences will serve as a record to be analysed for quality, efficiency, and compliance with service agreements.
 Additionally, the occurrence of each service can be assigned a transport and/or a monetary charge if required.
 If the service is terminated or missed, it is recommended to instantiate a new occurrence for that event with the corresponding time stamp and reason for its occurrence (`rdfs:comment`).